 Step 1: Gather Your Necessary Documents

-Before you begin filling out Form 8949, it’s crucial to collect all required documents.
-Proper preparation makes the process smoother and minimizes errors.
+Before you begin filling out Form 8949, it’s essential to collect the required documents.

 - Brokerage Statements and Form 1099-B: These documents provide details on each sale or exchange of capital assets.

-- Transaction Records: Maintain your records of purchase and sale dates, prices, and any adjustments.
+- Transaction Records: Maintain accurate records of purchase and sale dates, prices, and any adjustments made.

 - Financial Statements: Any additional statements that support adjustments, such as wash sale details.

-- Prior Tax Returns: These can be helpful for consistency in reporting if you have carryforward losses or gains.
+- Prior Tax Returns: These can be helpful for maintaining consistency in reporting, particularly if you have carryforward losses or gains.

 Step 2: Enter Your Basic Information

-Provide your personal and identification details.
+Provide your personal and identification details and classify transactions as short-term or long-term.
 This step establishes the connection between your Form 8949 and your tax return.

 - Personal Information: Enter your name and Social Security Number (SSN) or Employer Identification Number (EIN) as they appear on your tax return.